amaitou/Inception/README.md

 ---

-> restart -> this key tells the docker-compose the restarting mode of our container, we can restart it always or on failure ...etc
+> restart -> This key tells the docker-compose the restarting mode of our container, we can restart it always or on failure ...etc

 ---